 One secular definition is: “the word gospel comes from the Old English god meaning “good” and spel meaning “news, a story.”
 In Christianity, the term “good news” refers to the story of Jesus Christ’s birth, death, and resurrection”.
 Proclaiming the gospel (whether by word or deeds) is a most important activity.
 Jesus commanded His disciples: “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world” Matthew 28:16-20.

-As far as the Hebrew prophets go, most looked forward to Israel’s deliverer and most had insights into his character and ministry.
-When the risen Christ walked along the Emmaus Road with two disconsolate followers of their hoped for Messiah, confounded at the way his life had ended, he remonstrated with them: “Then he said unto them, O fools, and slow of heart to believe all that the prophets have spoken: Ought not Christ to have suffered these things, and to enter into his glory?
+As far as the Hebrew prophets go, many looked forward to Israel’s deliverer and had insights into his character and ministry.
+When the risen Christ walked along the Emmaus Road, talking with two disconsolate wannabe followers of their hoped for Messiah, confounded at the way his life had ended, he remonstrated with them: “Then he said unto them, O fools, and slow of heart to believe all that the prophets have spoken: Ought not Christ to have suffered these things, and to enter into his glory?
 And beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself” Luke 24:25-27.
-Even though the prophets understanding was incomplete, we could do as Jesus did and preach the gospel from what the prophets said, something Philip did when preaching from Isaiah 53 to the Ethiopian eunuch (Acts 8).
+Even though the prophets understanding were incomplete, we could do as Jesus did and preach the gospel from what the prophets said, something Philip did when explaining Isaiah 53 to the Ethiopian eunuch and leading him to Christ (Acts 8).

 Like the Hebrew prophets, we would be remiss if we just focused on God’s love and mercy and neglected His righteousness and holiness.
 We who follow Jesus are told to “put on the new man, which after God is created in righteousness and true holiness” Ephesians 4:24.
 Jesus made it clear: “if any man will come after me, let him deny himself, and take up his cross daily, and follow me” Luke 9:23.
 After Paul eruditely sets out the gospel message in Romans 1-8, in 9-16 after discussing the conundrum of unbelieving Jews to who that message was initially directed, he turned to our response: “I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God” 12:1-2.